Luxapodular/GoodSheet/README.md

 <img src="https://raw.githubusercontent.com/Luxapodular/GoodSheet/master/images/app_url.png" alt="app_url" width="400" />

-Goto `scripts.js` and replace "<Your App URL>" with the URL of your app.
+Goto `scripts.js` and replace "\<Your App URL\>" with the URL of your app.
 This must be a string!

 <img src="https://raw.githubusercontent.com/Luxapodular/GoodSheet/master/images/your_url.png" alt="your url" width="400" />

-7. You should now be able to call the functions inside of `scripts.js`!
+7. You should now be able to use the Good Sheet API with your sheet!